Zhou-Electrification/Zhou-Electrification.github.io/_pages/about.md

 📰 Recent Updates:
 ======
 2024/07/28<br/>
-I'm recently reviewing knowledge related to magnetic designs.
+Recently, I have been reviewing knowledge related to magnetic designs.
 Hope to document something and share what I learnt later.